wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 To compensate for these shifts, the program first compares the coordinate's estimated accuracy to the monument's shift magnitude.
 On the right map, the cyan buffer corresponds to an *XY accuracy* of 0.25 m and the yellow buffer to a *shift radius* of 3 m (10 ft).
 The *shift radius* does not lie within the *XY accuracy* buffer (i.e., *XY accuracy*<*shift radius*); therefore, the horizontal resolution of the GNSS coordinates are capable of meaningfully representing a locational shift 3 m.

-Then, the program calculates a new pair of synthetic reference coordinates via COGO.
-In this case, the monument's X (Easting) coordinate is reduced by 3 m (10 ft) and its Y (Northing) coordinate remains the same.
+With that being the case, the program calculates a new pair of synthetic reference coordinates via COGO.
+Here, the monument's X (Easting) coordinate is reduced by 3 m (10 ft) and its Y (Northing) coordinate remains the same.
+Subsequent digitization places the elevation data on the *measured trace*.

+(This program does not compensate for composite directional shifts [i.e., *NW*, *Upstream*, etc.].)

 <img width="6781" height="3474" alt="Digitizer2" src="https://github.com/user-attachments/assets/2a631dcb-6f9e-4aa8-b27a-136c8a4abb1f" />

 Select data
 -selects transect data from input